olubiyiontheweb/admissions_advice_chatbot/README.md

 > rasa telemetry disable (disable reporting anonymous usage)

-> rasa run -m models --enable-api --cors * (run this on another terminal)
+> rasa run -m models --enable-api --cors * (run this on another terminal) or rasa nlu shell (use this for tests)

 > rasa run actions (run this on another terminal)